DashReza7/PacificRenderer/README.md

 ## Gallery

-Below are some images rendered with PacificRenderer (see `gallery/`):
+Below are some images rendered with PacificRenderer.
+The scene files are mostly from [Mitsuba gallery](https://mitsuba.readthedocs.io/en/stable/src/gallery.html).
+Stanford bunny and dragon are from [Stanford 3D scanning repository](https://graphics.stanford.edu/data/3Dscanrep/).

 ### Cornell Box